 The protagonist of the story, Ramza lived the comfortable life of a noble sequestered in Eagrose Castle as the youngest son of the famous Knight Gallant Barbaneth Beoulve and his commoner paramour.
 Like his trueborn brothers Ramza was sent (along with his peasant friend Delita) to the illustrious Gariland Military Academy to follow in his father's footsteps to become a knight of the Northern Sky.
 After the disaster at Fort Ziekden, Ramza spends the next few years as a mercenary and learns how the world works but retains his purity and will.
 Through his actions he saves the world from tearing itself apart from war, as well as fighting off the demonic Lucavi.
 He gains neither fame nor fortune and is branded a heretic by the church.
 In the end, Ramza fought for what was right and saved the only thing he truly cared about, his sister.

-Boring but Practical: Ramza's upgraded Squire skillset lacks the awesome abilities of characters like Agrias or Gaffgarion, but comes with come amazing instant and perfect-accuracy buffing skills later in the game.
+Boring, but Practical: Ramza's upgraded Squire skillset lacks the awesome abilities of characters like Agrias or Gaffgarion, but comes with come amazing instant and perfect-accuracy buffing skills later in the game as well as the mighty Ultima spell.

 Generation Xerox: Ramza embodies the noble qualities long-prized by House Beoulve more than either of his older brothers, and follows in his father Barbaneth's footsteps rather admirably - not only is he an unflinchingly noble individual, he's also a total Badass Normal on the battlefield.
-In addition to that, however, it is strongly implied that he and Alma are descendants of Germonique, the man who betrayed Dark Messiah Ajora Glabados centuries ago - presumably coming from their mother's side of the family.
+In addition to that, however, it is strongly implied that he and Alma are descendants of either Germonique, the man who betrayed Dark Messiah Ajora Glabados centuries ago - presumably coming from their mother's side of the family or Vaan who defeated Ultima and her ilk near twelve centuries previous.

 Hair of Gold, Heart of Gold: Ramza may be an exile and a heretic hunted by the church, but in reality he is truly heroic, rushing to the aid of those that need help.
 And he doesn't need a title.